donovanallen/toucan-react/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Thanks for checking out my official site.
 This site was designed and developed by me from scratch in React using a variety of (awesome) open-source libraries and some general inspiration from some great tech minds on the web.
 Here you can find more information about how it was built and check out the code for yourself.
 Access the links above to report a bug or suggest a new feature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>